-Compost increases the water holding capacity of droughty soils
+Compost can increase the water holding capacity in droughty soils

 It is important to understand at the outset that not all composts are alike.
-For example, composts made from manure are not the same as composts made from leaves.
 The nutrient content, microorganism diversity and population, cation exchange capacity and water holding capacity of compost can be different based on the feedstocks used to make the compost, the process used to make the compost and the maturity of the compost at the time of application.
 Therefore, it is important to understand the quality of a compost before using it to ensure you get the intended benefit you are seeking.
-Further information on compost quality can be found in the following publications: Field Guide to Compost Use, AAPFCO Soil Amendment/Compost Uniform Product Claims and Compost: Matching Performance Needs with Product Characteristics.
+Further information on compost quality can be found in The Composting Handbook.

 Water holding capacity of soil organic matter